sboukoros/SPLcli/README.md

 The tools supports 4 basic operations with the ability to pass options to them.
 Every command can be run with --help to showcase the usage of the command and the available options.

+##  On how to setup the tool:

+# How to build the docker image
+Navigate to the folder where the Dockerfile is.
+Build the image: $ docker build -t <nameYOUwant>
+Run the app: $ docker run <nameYOUGave> -it

+For the program to run, it needs to run interactively.
+Hence, the -it option.

 # On how to run the tool:
 Usage: SPLcli [OPTIONS] INPUTFILE OUTPUTFILE COMMAND [ARGS]...

 Options: